SchrodingerZhu/area-exam-survey/writing/thesis.typ

 Another compelling example is found in the domain of dependent type checkers, which are fundamental to proof assistants.
 In a dependently typed system, the core language does not make a clear distinction between types and data.
 As a consequence, for type checking to be executed, proof assistants must (weakly) normalize the language terms @pi-forall @how-to-implement-ddt @how-to-code-your-own-type-theory.
 A notable strategy to accomplish this is through Normalization by Elaboration (NbE), also known as Normalization by Partial Evaluation (NbPE) @normalization-by-evaluation @NbPE.

-The basic idea behind NbPE is to design a specific semantic interpretation $lr(bracket.l.double dot.c bracket.r.double)$ that can be evaluated efficiently in the host language and paired with a quote (or reify) operation that can convert an object in the semantic interpretation domain back to the terms.
+The basic idea behind NbPE is to devise a specific semantic interpretation, denoted as
+$lr(bracket.l.double dot.c bracket.r.double)$, that can be efficiently evaluated in the host language.
+This is coupled with a quote (or reify) operation that converts an object from the semantic interpretation domain back into the language's terms.
+The interpretation and reification, in a pair, garantee that @NbPE-diagram commutes.

 #figure(
   caption: "Diagram of NbPE",